MINNESOTA 5, CHICAGO 3 IN MINNESOTA

 Colon pitched six innings, giving up five runs (four earned) on seven hits and three walks and striking out one.
 He pitched well if you take away the Jones home runs, but as we always say, you can't do that.

 The foul popup that ended the game was caught by pitcher Eddie Guardado.
 It's unusual for a pitcher to catch any popup, much less a foul popup.
 I don't know what happened, but good play, Eddie.

 His RBI double was the first hit of Aaron Miles' career.
 I don't really remember him, but he played for nine years and played in over 130 games in five of those years.
 This was his only season with the White Sox--they traded him to Colorado after the season for Juan Uribe.
 He was with the Rockies for two years, then was traded to St. Louis.
 He played there for three years, became a free agent, and signed with the Cubs.
 He was there for one year, then they traded him to Oakland, but before he could play a game for the Athletics he was traded to Cincinnati.
 They released him before he could play a game for them, but he signed back with St. Louis for another year.
 He signed with the Dodgers as a free agent and spent one year there.
 He was mostly a second baseman.
 With the exception of his one year with the Cubs he would usually post a decent batting average and OBP, although with no power.
 For his career he batted .281/.320/.352 in 932 games and 3064 plate appearances.

 It was the Twins' sixth consecutive win.
 While the White Sox were obviously not going to give up, it felt like the series sweep pretty much decided the pennant race.

-Record: The Twins were 43-40, in second place in the American League Central, 1.5 games behind Kansas City.
-They were only 1.5 games ahead of third-place Chicago.
+Record: The Twins were 84-69, in first place in the American League Central, 3.5 games ahead of Chicago.
+They were 4.5 games ahead of third-place Kansas City.